vivilink/sycamore/README.md

     conda install -c conda-forge pandas-plink or pip install pandas-plink

+Make sure msprime uses the correct libgsl by uninstalling the conda version and then installing it with pip

+    conda uninstall msprime
+    pip install msprime

 Install plinkFile library in R if you want to write covariance matrices in .grm.bin format for GCTA